MabelOlivia/Devops-Cloud-Engineering/Web Solution with WordPress/Implenting_Web_Solution_with_Wordpress.md

 **Project Overview:**

-In this project, you are tasked with preparing the storage infrastructure on two Linux servers and implementing a basic web solution using WordPress.
+In this project, we were tasked with preparing the storage infrastructure on two Linux servers and implementing a basic web solution using WordPress.
 WordPress is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).

 **Project Structure:**